Program Director: Suzanne M. Edwards, Ph.D. (University of Chicago)

 Email: firstname.lastname@example.org Phone: 610-758-4441

 The humanities consider how we understand and record human experiences.
 Encompassing a wide range of disciplines including philosophy, history, literature, religion, visual arts, music, and language, humanistic study teaches us how to think creatively and critically about our own identities and our connections to others—whether they live across the street or across the world, whether they lived long ago or will live in the futures we imagine.
 The Humanities Center at Lehigh University is thus vital for building community both on and beyond our campus.
 The Humanities Center creates interdisciplinary intellectual opportunities for students, faculty, and staff engaged in humanistic inquiry across departments and programs.
 Through speaker series, reading groups, conferences, an undergraduate research journal, research grants, and informal gatherings, the Humanities Center fosters a broad community rooted in vibrant, rigorous, and creative inquiry into what it means and has meant to be human.
-The Humanities Center hosts an annual speaker series on a theme, bringing scholars, writers, artists, and activists to speak on a single issue.
+The Humanities Center has designed an annual speaker series on a theme, hosted scholars, writers, artists, and activists to speak on a single issue and organized year-long faculty seminars to address specific intellectual topics.
 Recent themes have included Home, Movement, Contagion, Speaking Bodies, and the Posthumanities.

 The Humanities Center hosts and sponsors the production of the Lehigh Review, an undergraduate research journal founded in 1992 by the Lehigh humanities faculty.
 Original articles range in topic and subject across the spectrum of undergraduate study, from English to Economics and Physics.
 Published annually, the entire publication process—from reviewing submissions to editing to design and illustration—is handled almost exclusively by undergraduate students and supervised by a graduate student instructor.